learn-academy-2022-charlie/tic-tac-toe-viva-la-incompetence/README.md

     - assign our squares index's and then pass a value such as "X" as our output that the user sees.

 - As a user, my partner can click on a square after me and see their mark.
-    - create function to decide whether the output inside the square is going to be "o" or "x"
+    - create a function called handleGamePlay to decide whether the output inside the square is going to be "o" or "x"
     - add function to are onClick

 - As a user, I can't click on a square that has already been marked.
-    -
+    - create a conditional statement to handleGamePlay that does not allow user to click on a square that is already used

 - As a user, when either my partner or I win the game (3 squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.
+    - create a function called calculateWinner that iterates through each square index
+        - if "x" or "o" met the winning criteria alert users that someone has won.

 - As a user, I can't continue playing the game after the game has been won.
+    - add a conditional statement that stops game once calculateWinner alerts us that somebody won.

 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
 - As a user, I can click on a restart button that will clear the game board.